ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 layouts** thanks to a community contribution.

-If you're familiar with MATE Tweak you'll know it can switch panel layouts to somewhat mimic other desktop environments and distros 🐧 We have now integrated a graphical layout switcher in Ubuntu MATE Welcome to better promote the feature and make it more accessible.
+If you're familiar with MATE Tweak you'll know it can switch panel layouts to somewhat mimic other platforms and distros 🐧 We have now integrated a graphical layout switcher in Ubuntu MATE Welcome to better promote the feature and make it more accessible.
 We have actually had this feature since 18.04 but the bugs in MATE Panel I mentioned earlier meant it didn't work.
-All the associated panel bugs are now fixed 🔧 and therefore we now have this:
+With all the associated panel bugs fixed 🔧 we now have this:

 <div align="center">
 <img src="/gallery/eoan/desktop-layout.png" alt="Desktop Layout Switcher" /><br />
 </div>

-### NVIDIA drivers
+## NVIDIA drivers

-If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping the NVIDIA proprietary drivers on the ISO images.
+If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping 🚢 the NVIDIA proprietary drivers on the ISO images.
-This is so anyone selecting the additional 3rd party hardware drivers during installation without an Internet connection will have the drivers available so they can be installed in offline scenarios.
+Anyone selecting the additional 3rd party hardware drivers during installation without an Internet connection will have the drivers available in offline scenarios.

-I've seeded the NVIDIA proprietary drivers in the local apt repository present on the ISO images for Ubuntu MATE 19.10.
 This comes at the cost of increasing the ISO size by ~115MB, but I think this trade-off is worth it.
-The drivers are not active by default, just present in the local apt pool to facilitate installation should they be requested.
+The drivers are not active by default, just present in the apt repository provided on the ISO image to facilitate installation should they be requested.
+But, if your computer has an NVIDIA GPU, you can now have the drivers installed and operational immediately following install 🌟

 Post-install, Ubuntu MATE users with computers that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the NVIDIA logo.